zonika/sinatra-basic-forms-web-0715-public/Readme.md

 ## Objectives

-Create an edit form for the songs resource, utilize the params hash.
+1) Build out basic edit/update functionality for the songs resource
+2) Create a form that produces a well-structured params hash for updating songs using mass-assignment

 ## Instructions